Enapter/marketplace/README.md

 - Environmental impact: Reducing energy consumption can also help to reduce greenhouse gas emissions and other environmental impacts associated with energy production.
 - Reliability: Proper energy management can help ensure that a home or business has a stable and reliable energy supply.
 - Safety: Energy management can help identify and address any potential safety hazards related to energy use.

-Go through [the tutorial](https://developers.enapter.com/docs/) to learn about the blueprint concept and development workflow.

 # Blueprint Marketplace Repository Overview